cscc-afarag/kubernetes-lab5/README.md

 ## Introduction

 We will be going over some higher level abstractions available to us in Kubernetes.
-Make sure you have read the slides [TODO LINK] before going through this so you have a general understanding.
+Make sure you have read the slides before going through this so you have a general understanding.

 ## Objectives

 In this guide we will go over Workloads, which are the higher level kubernetes objects that manage pods or other higher level objects.

-Make sure you have read the slides [TODO LINK] before going through this so you have a general understanding.
+Make sure you have read the slides before going through this so you have a general understanding.

 ---